 About Our Research

-Here at Tech.co, we're lucky enough to have a full-time tea of researchers rigorously assessing every product, service, and software tool we write about.
-Prior to such assessments, they also perform in-depth market research and devise complex testing frameworks that are then used to put said providers through their paces.
+Here at Tech.co, we spend a lot of our time researching and rigorously assessing every product, service, and software tool we write about.
+Our product reviews are based on in-depth market research and complex testing frameworks that are used to put providers through their paces.

 Smartsheet Pricing Verdict: Should You Pay For Smartsheet?

-But if you're happy using spreadsheets as a way of working, and looking for a straightforward and genuinely more helpful program for tracking and managing tasks, viewing your project progress, and visualizing your project data, Smartsheet is certainly going to fulfill your requirements.
+But if you’re happy using spreadsheets as a way of working and looking for a straightforward and genuinely helpful program for tracking and managing tasks, Smartsheet is certainly going to fulfill your requirements.